 I really hope these 5 lesson can help you.
 I’d love to hear if any of you have experienced some of the mistakes and learned similar lessons in your own journeys.
 Drop me an email at firstname.lastname@example.org I’d love to hear from you.

-Merry Christmas to you all… but one last thing…
+Merry Christmas to you all and for one last time in 2018…